yusufbata/experiments/train-problem/readme.md

 This project aims to solve the thoughtworks train problem.

 # Priorities & status
-1: Complete all application features (requirement): Completed - proven using acceptance test cases.
+1: Complete all application features (requirement): Completed - proven using acceptance test cases and sample input files.
 2: Maintainability: Not perfect due to time constraints.
 In particular, unit-level tests would result in more robustness.
-The application structure could also be more isolated.
+Acceptance tests do however enable safe refactoring while maintaining existing functionality.
 3: Performance: Not measured due to time constraints.
 IF measurements indicate bottlenecks, maintainability will allow changes to be made much more easily.
-Most likely area of change will be RoutingEngine.
+Most likely area of performance change will be Path module (path finder implementation).

 # Running the application
 ## Prerequisites for running application